A categorical sl_2 action on some moduli spaces of sheaves: Introduction

 \subsection{Acknowledgements}

-We thank Will Donovan and Ben Elias for helpful discussions, Eyal Markman for advice on \cite{markman_brill_noether}, S\'andor Kov\'acs for advice on rational singularities, and Hiraku Nakajima and Andrei Negu\c{t} for bringing \cite{nakajima_k3} and \cite{yoshioka_ade} to our attention.
+We thank Will Donovan and Ben Elias for helpful discussions, Eyal Markman for advice on \cite{markman_brill_noether}, S\'andor Kov\'acs for advice on rational singularities, Hiraku Nakajima and Andrei Negu\c{t} for bringing \cite{nakajima_k3} and \cite{yoshioka_ade} to our attention, and the referees for their helpful comments.
 Both authors were partly supported by NSF grant no.\ DMS-1902213.